First Day of School

 If you hold securities that would result in a long-term capital gain if sold, you can make an outright gift to Carondelet and realize substantial savings on capital gains tax on the appreciation.

-Visions of Christmas Suite of Events as well as Crab Feed and Cougar Classic golf tournament are examples of some of the fun-filled events we offer.
+Visions of Christmas Suite of Events, as well as Crab Feed and Cougar Classic golf tournament, are examples of some of the fun-filled events we offer.
 Each event includes sponsorship opportunities, online auctions, drawings, and paddle raises for specific causes.
 These and other engagements throughout the year are wonderful opportunities to build relationships and community while supporting Carondelet.

 We are deeply grateful for your continued support.
-Please contact Director of Development, Summer Staino, or Director of Philanthropy, Lynne Sabbagha Kenny ’86.
+Please contact Executive Director of Development, Summer Staino, or Director of Philanthropy, Lynne Sabbagha Kenny ’86.